-The Ultimate Shopping Guide for Painting Furniture
+The Ultimate Supply List for Painting Furniture

+You are into furniture painting, and these will help for sure.
 Painting furniture requires a wide array of tools and supplies.
 After sharing post after post of painted furniture makeovers, a few home decor posts, personal posts and even a holiday gift guide I realized that the most simple thing that I have yet to share is a basic supply list.
 I’ve decided to put together an “everything but the furniture supply list” or an “Every Girls Shopping Guide to Painting Furniture“.
 Though I do realize that men paint furniture as well, so I suppose that wouldn’t be appropriate.
 But you get the idea.
 I have an arsenal of tools and supplies in my workshop and I will do my best to include as much as I can possibly think of.

 Though, not always necessary tools are a major part of the furniture painting business.
 Many pieces are old and in need of sanding or repairs.
 Here is a list of some of my most used tools as well as links to each.